TycheSoftwares/custom-order-statuses-woocommerce/readme.txt

 2. Order with custom status.

 == Changelog ==

+= 2.1.0 - 03/05/2022 =
+* Fix - Duplicate Queries on Custom Order Status page.
+* Fix - Plugin setting link was missing on the plugin page.
+* Fix - Notice to enable color setting was missing.

 = 2.0.3 - 14/09/2021 =
 * Enhancement - Added an option to select the default status for Cheque and Paypal payment methods.